ikos-dighum/ikos-dighum.github.io/resources.md

 ## R resources

-* Downloading R and RStudio: [Homepage of the R-project](https://cran.r-project.org/).
+* Downloading R and R Studio: [Homepage of the R-project](https://cran.r-project.org/).

 * How to use daiR: [Erik's example](/contents/using_dair.html)